Shivams334/funfact/README.md

 # Funfact
-This is my first python package for test.
+This is my second python package for test.

 Installation